rockerbacon/foopak-mock-module/README.md

 # foopak-mock-module
-A mock module for testing Foopak's module management
+This is just a Foopak module with a bunch of fake files for testing the module management in Foopak